-for women to bring their leadership, talents, and stories to the forefront of the
+Moonshot Initiative (formerly Women's Weekend Film Challenge) works for gender equity by creating opportunities for women and non-binary people to bring their leadership, talents, and stories to the forefront of the film and television industry.

-WWFC was founded by Katrina Medoff and Tracy Sayre in 2017 to address the lack of women’s representation behind the camera and on screen.
-The organization is best known for its signature film challenge that has produced 30 short films with more than 700 professional female filmmakers.
-In 2020, WWFC launched a popular virtual workshop series that provides career advice from the top women of Hollywood.
+WWFC was founded by Katrina Medoff and Tracy Sayre in 2017 to address the lack of diversity behind the camera and on screen.
+The organization is best known for its signature film challenge that has produced 36 short films with more than 900 professional women and non-binary filmmakers.
+In 2020, WWFC established a virtual workshop series that provides career advice from the top women of Hollywood.

-Now, WWFC is announcing its brand-new pilot accelerator designed both to help emerging writers advance their careers and to increase the representation of women and non-binary people in television.
+Recently, WWFC launched a brand-new pilot accelerator designed both to help emerging writers advance their careers and to increase the representation of women and non-binary people in television.
 This program is geared toward writers with strong, completed pilot scripts who lack the industry connections to sell their series or break into the writers room.